TX Guide

 How to Register an Out-of-State Car in Texas (2026 Guide)

-Register a vehicle bought or titled in another state when you move to Texas — inspection, insurance, county tax office visit, fees, and 30-day deadline.
+Register a vehicle bought or titled in another state when you move to Texas — inspection, insurance, county tax office, 6.25% sales tax credit, and 30-day deadline.

 Texas gives new residents about 30 days to register a vehicle that is still titled or plated in another state.
 That deadline is easy to miss while you are unpacking, starting a job, and waiting on a DPS appointment.
 Registration itself is a county job, not a state DMV counter — and the order of steps matters more than most people expect.